 Gooseberries are a gardener’s friend.
 Even a neglectful gardener with little time or effort to lavish can be assured of a reasonable crop of gooseberries.
-And, of course, a gooseberry bush will repay more attention with an even better crop of deliciously juicy fruits.
+And, of course, growing gooseberries will repay more attention with an even better crop of deliciously juicy fruits.

 Gooseberries were first grown in the UK in the sixteenth century and soon became a firm favourite with British cooks.
-So popular were they that in the nineteenth century there were clubs of gooseberry growers who competed against each other to develop tastier and juicier fruits.
-Many new varieties originated in that time; however in 1905 the whole UK gooseberry crop – and that of Europe – was decimated by mildew.
+They were so popular that in the nineteenth century there were clubs of gooseberry growers who competed against each other to develop tastier and juicier fruits.
+Many new varieties originated in that time.
+However, in 1905 the whole UK gooseberry crop, and that of Europe, was decimated by mildew.
 Fortunately, for gooseberry lovers, mildew-resistant plants were re-introduced from America.

 Today the Egton Bridge Old Gooseberry Society still hosts an annual gooseberry show, which is the highlight of the year for dedicated gooseberry growers.